 Surf Report for Hawaii

-Surf along west facing shores will be 2 to 4 feet through tonight and 3 to 5 feet Thursday.
+Surf along north facing shores will be 2 to 4 feet through Monday.

-Surf along east facing shores will be 1 to 3 feet through Thursday.
+Surf along west facing shores will be 1 to 3 feet through Monday.

 Surf heights are forecast heights of the face, or front, of waves.
 The surf forecast is based on the significant wave height, the average height of the one third largest waves, at the locations of the largest breakers.
 Some waves may be more than twice as high as the significant wave height.
 Expect to encounter rip currents in or near any surf zone.

 |SWL HGT||Open ocean swell height measured from trough to crestin feet located 20 nautical miles offshore|